What is a leisure battery?

 Back to top

-What are the different types of leisure battery?
+What are the different types of leisure batteries and how do they work?

 There are several different types of leisure battery available.
 Which one suits you best will depend on a range of factors including budget and how you're using it.